smford/eeh-esp32-rfid/README.md

 - add current transformer/detector device to monitor usage

 ## Things to do
+- Fix the default settings
+- Upload settings file
+- Download settings file
+- If no settings file, set default, and go in to programming mode
 - Cleanup the OTA webpage
 - Make maintenance mode persist between reboots
 - Add status light to signify when it is checking access, in trainer mode, locked, unlocked, etc